carbon-language/carbon-lang/llvm/docs/LangRef.rst

 ``nonnull``
     This indicates that the parameter or return pointer is not null.
 This attribute may only be applied to pointer typed parameters.
-This is not checked or enforced by LLVM, the caller must ensure that the pointer passed in is non-null, or the callee must ensure that the returned pointer is non-null.
+This is not checked or enforced by LLVM; if the parameter or return pointer is null, the behavior is undefined.

 ``dereferenceable(<n>)``
     This indicates that the parameter or return pointer is dereferenceable.
 This